albar965/albar965.github.io/littlenavmap-faq.md

 The file `Content.xml` was changed with the MSFS update SU10.
 The new and changed format will only be written if you install MSFS or if you use development functions in MSFS to reorganize the scenery package priority.

+There are two possible solutions:
+1. You can rename the file temporarily while loading the scenery library database in *Little Navmap*.
-Use *Little Navmap* beta version 2.8 or later.
+1. Use *Little Navmap* beta version 2.8 or later.
+See [the main page here](https://albar965.github.io/index.html) for announcements of beta releases.

-Alternatively, you can delete the file, since it serves no particular purpose so far and is not documented anyway.
-Or you better rename it to have a copy.